kantorset/MexPackUnpack/README.md

 void mexFunction(int nlhs, mxArray *plhs[], int nrhs, const mxArray *prhs[]) {

-  //argument 1 : double
+  //argument 1 : real double precision scalar
-  //argument 2 : Single precision complex
+  //argument 2 : Single precision complex scalar
-  //argument 3 : Double precision complex matrix represented as pair of real matrices corresponding to real/imaginary component
+  //argument 3 : Double precision complex matrix (Eigen Map) represented as pair of real matrices corresponding to real/imaginary component
   //argument 4 : Double precision complex matrix represented as a pair of pointers, number of rows, and number of columns
+  //This will only work with Octave or matlab before 2017b (or newer MATLABs compiled without the -R2018a flag)
-  //Note: On Matlab 2018b and newer with the -R2018a compilation flag you would change EDCSM to to EDCIM and CDSP to CDIP
+  //Note: on MATLAB 2018b an newer (with the -R2018a compilation flag) you would replace
+  //CDSP with CDIP and EDCSM with EDCIM

   MexUnpacker<double, std::complex<float>, EDCSM,  CDSP> my_unpack(nrhs, prhs);